Rated 4/5 stars by our editorial team

 There is also a “finish it” option.
 You set a date for paying off your balance, and the Slate card sets up a plan or blueprint to help you meet that goal.
 The forth option is one that allows you to track your progress as you meet your budgetary or bill payment benchmarks.
 You can see exactly how you are making progress, so the Slate is the right card for those who want free tools that really help combat unwanted debt.

-Chase Slate is the ideal card for those who want innovative and intuitively designed tools for paying off credit card debts.
+Chase Slate® is the ideal card for those who want innovative and intuitively designed tools for paying off credit card debts.
 The card also gives you options so that you can isolate certain purchases or portions of your debt and pay those off separately to pay them off faster.
 With a $0 annual fee and a lengthy 0% intro APR, this is a great card for helping you get out of debt and reduce high interest credit card balances.

 The features are practical, helpful, and work to free you from credit card debt.
 The intro rate is unbeatable and the annual fee is $0, plus the options available on the Slate card provide a real road-map to guide you out of debt and financial trouble.

 If you don’t have good enough credit you might not qualify for this card.
 If you are more interested in rewards and cash back types of perks, then this is not your best choice because it is focused on debt management features.

 Editorial Note: This content is not provided by Chase.
 Any opinions, analyses, reviews, or recommendations expressed on this page are those of the author’s alone, and may not have been reviewed, approved or otherwise endorsed by Chase.

 73 Total Ratings